 It can measure the physical change in temperature from a certain source and convert it to actionable data.
 You have already seen many applications of these sensors, but the emergence of IoT has created more opportunities for these sensors.

 However, you should have a solid understanding of these sensors and how they work.
-Because if not installed properly, these devices can cause huge loss or cause permanent damage to your system by sending wrong data.
+Because if not installed properly, these devices can cause huge losses or cause permanent damage to your system by sending the wrong data.

 4. Water Quality Sensor